 Estonian Land Board (2021).
 Administrative and settlement units, Estonian Land Board.
 URL: https://geoportaal.maaamet.ee/eng/Spatial-Data/Administrative-and-Settlement-Division-p312.html (Accessed 1st December 2021)

-Statistics Finland (2022).
-Centres for Economic Development, Transport and the Environment (ELY), Statistics Finland.
-The material was downloaded from Statistics Finland's interface service on 13 September 2022 with the license CC BY 4.0
+Statistics Finland (2025a).
+Centres for Economic Development, Transport and the Environment (ELY) 2025 (1:4 500 000).
+Statistics Finland.
+The material was downloaded from Statistics Finland's interface service on 27 August 2025 with the license CC BY 4.0

 The source code for NoBa Land Cover Retriever is available at Zenodo under the GNU General Public License version 3 license.